 Let me share my learnings.
 But before, a quick look at the basics of admissions funnel.

-Admission or enrollment funnel is a series of steps that a lead (student) must cross – right from being a lead, to a prospect, to a hot opportunity to finally becoming a student.
+Admission or enrollment funnel is a series of steps that a lead (student) must cross – right from signing up on the website, becoming a prospect, to a hot opportunity to finally becoming a student.
+The enrollment journey for a student entails various steps like visiting the campus, submitting educational documents, completing the application forms, taking the pre-requisite tests and interviews, and completing the payment to secure a seat.
 In short, it is a picturized representation of a student’s journey from inquiry to conversion.

 There are three distinct stages of an enrollment funnel – Top, Middle, and Bottom.
-Based on how much a student is interested in admissions, you can determine their stage in the funnel.
+Based on the student’s interest and interactions, you can determine their stage in the funnel.

 If you are wondering why we call it a funnel, it is because casual inquiries (top of the funnel) will always be more than the admission-ready inquiries (bottom of the funnel).
 Let us discuss these stages of the admissions funnel.

 Here, the students are interested in your institution.
-It is the right time to connect them with admission counselors to understand their interests, concerns, etc. You can also send them brochures and invite them to open houses, virtual events, student communities, etc. You should clearly explain why your institution is the best option.
+It is the right time to connect them with admission counsellors to understand their interests, concerns, etc. You can also send them brochures and invite them to open houses, virtual events, and student communities.
+You should clearly explain why your institution is the best option.
 A webinar or a personalized meeting can work wonders.

 In terms of leads, they reach this stage either from nurturing activities or directly from ads or your website.
 However, while capturing the middle-of-the-funnel leads, make sure you get all the relevant information – even if the application form fields are more.